kjthorpe18/dexcom-data-scripts/README.md

 Dexcom allows raw patient CGM data to be exported in CSV format.
 Follow the [instructions given here](https://www.dexcom.com/en-us/faqs/can-i-export-raw-data) to export data.

 Add your CSV to the `data/` directory and rename it `export.csv`.
-A sample CSV is provided and can be renamed.
+A sample CSV is provided, and will be used if no `export.csv` is provided.

 ### Scripts
 `histogram.py`